bjoernalbers/diceware-wordlist-german/README.md

 ## Formats

-The wordlists is available in these formats:
+The wordlist is available in these formats:

 - `wordlist-german.txt`: original german wordlist with correct capitalization
 - `wordlist-german-lowercase.txt`: lowercase version of the wordlist above
-- `wordlist-german-diceware.txt`: the actual german diceware wordlist
+- `wordlist-german-diceware.txt`: the actual german diceware wordlist made from the lowercase wordlist

 ## Words